hel-mefe/Piscine-42_Network_1337/README.md

 Shell Commands, About the concept of Pipes in Unix, About Operating systems ...etc.

 After that, you dive deep into C Programming, you start solving the problems you get each day.
-There are around 12 or 10 days of C Programming Projects, in addition to Friday 4-hours exam, which is an exam in C you have to pass if you want to study at any 42 Networks School.## 4 Interesting facts you may like about this repository.
+There are around 12 or 10 days of C Programming Projects, in addition to Friday 4-hours exam, which is an exam in C you have to pass if you want to study at any 42 Networks School.